Xalgorithms/lib-rules-int-scala/README.md

 [success] Total time: 2 s, completed 22-May-2018 5:37:31 PM
 ```

-Again, if you do not receive the expected output, log an issue.
+If you do not receive the expected output, log an issue.

+This is the *raw* method for running the interpreter.
+In the next
+section, you can read how to execute a test-run **with**
+recompilation.

 ### Playing with Rules